lironw111/InvManage/README.md

 Project structure:
 * app.py: initialization of FastAPI and all the routes used by the API.
     - product_create.py: model used as POST request body.
-Includes all the fields from the Update model.
     - product_read.py: model used as GET response body.
-Includes all the fields from the Create model, plus the id (which comes from the _id field in Mongo document)
 * database.py: initialization of MongoDB client.
 * repositories.py: methods that interact with the Mongo database to read or write Product data.
 * settings.py: load of application settings